Tile-matching video game: History

 While not directly influenced by Puzzle Quest, Puzzle & Dragons in 2012 was another successful mobile title that used the tile-matching part of the game for combat-related actions.
 Both Push Panic and Heroes of Kalevala arrived in 2010.
 In 2011 New Puzzle Bobble was released for iOS while Bubble Safari, Ruby Blast, Gems with Friends and Puzzle & Dragons were first released in 2012.
 Juice Cubes, Tower of Saviors, Alien Hive, Marvel Puzzle Quest, Jelly Splash and Doctor Who: Legacy were released for mobile devices from 2013 onwards.
 In 2015 Dragon Ball Z: Dokkan Battle, Ironcast, HuniePop, Hex Frvr and Sailor Moon Drops were all released.
 By 2016 millions of players were logging into titles such as Gardenscapes: New Acres.
-The genre continues to appeal to gamers, with numerous titles including Boost Beast (2017), Dr. Mario World, and Crystal Crisis (2019) among the more recent.
+The genre continues to appeal to gamers, with numerous titles including Boost Beast (2017), Dr. Mario World, Crystal Crisis (2019), and Royal Match (2020) among the more recent.

 Many casual tile matching games continue to be published.
 Their development is characterized by gradual evolution, where new games makes only small changes, if any, to a formula known from previous games.
 In the highly competitive market for downloadable casual games, new entries must be familiar enough to appeal to players of earlier games, but innovative enough to differentiate the new game from earlier ones.
 This leads to developers, according to Juul, "simultaneously trying to out-innovate and out-clone each other".

-A new style of tile-matching game arose from games like Triple Town (2010), 2048 (2014), and Threes (2014), typically called merge-style games.
+A new style of tile-matching game arose from games like Triple Town (2010), Threes (2014), and 2048 (2014), typically called merge-style games.
 Here, the player either can place tiles in a limited area, or can manipulate tiles such as sliding all tiles as far as they can move in one direction.
 The goal is to match two, three, or more tiles of the same type, which merges those matched tiles into a single tile with a different value that then can be matched further.
 For example, in 2048, players are given random blocks with numbers 2 or 4 on them, and much match two blocks of the same number as to generate new blocks with values in the multiples of 2, with the goal to try to get a block with the value 2048 (211) or higher.
 While the merging mechanic had been part of other video games since as early as Darwin's Dilemma in 1990, the genre saw a boost following the success of Threes on mobile platforms.